decentraland/old-documentation/_posts/sdk-reference/2018-01-21-scene-content-guide.md

 To add an external model into a scene, add a `<gltf-model>` element and set its `src` component to the path of the glTF file containing the model.

+> Tip: We recommend keeping your models separate in a `/models` folder inside your scene.

 ```xml
 <gltf-model
     position={ { x: 5, y: 3, z: 5 } }